McAlisterville, Pennsylvania: Businesses and schools

 McAlisterville is home to several locally owned businesses.

 Schools within McAlisterville are East Juniata High School, Fayette Township Elementary, and Juniata Christian School.

 Fire protection is provided by the Fayette Fire Company.
-The fire company is all volunteer and greatly appreciates all who give their time or monetary gifts to continue service.
+The workers in the fire company are all volunteers and recognizes all who give their time or monetary gifts to continue service.

 Ambulance service provided by Fayette Township EMS, Inc., which is entirely staffed by volunteers.

 Notable people

 McAlisterville is the boyhood home of radio personality Nelson Lauver of The American Storyteller Radio Journal.
 Nelson is also the author of "Most Unlikely to Succeed."

 Medal of Honor recipient and Civil War veteran Robert W. Ammerman died in, and is buried in, McAlisterville.

 Educator George F. McFarland lived in McAlisterville and was superintendent of the McAlisterville Academy prior to the Civil War.
 McFarland organized local volunteers for Union military service in 1862.
 He served with distinction and commanded the 151st Pennsylvania Infantry at the Battle of Gettysburg.

 Miriam [Smith] Wetzel, 1952 Miss Pennsylvania, is from McAlisterville.
 Miriam went on to become an educator and author.